top1944/duckuments/docs/atoms_85_fall2017_projects/16_distrubuted_est/demoInstructions_fleetcommunication.md

 ## Demo setup {#demo-template-run}
 Some packages are needed to enable the communication beween the Duckiebots, namely Protobuf, ZeroMQ and B.A.T.M.A.N.

+ssh into the Duckiebots and source the environment

+    $ cd duckietown
+    $ source environment.sh

-ssh into the Duckiebots and find the name of the wifi interface (wifi interface normally: wlan0) you can use iwconfig.
+and find the name of the wifi interface you can use iwconfig. (eg. wlx7c8bca1120e0 or wlan0)

     $ iwconfig

-Next specify a static IP adress, be carefull to not use the same IP on two bots.
-Then run the following commands:
+Next specify a static IP adress and write it on a piece of paper, be carefull to not use the same IP on two bots. (eg. 192.168.15.38/24)

 Then change to dependecie directory

-    $ cd ~duckietown/catkin_ws/src/30-localization-and-planning/fleet_messaging_nomesh/dependencies
+    $ cd ~/duckietown/catkin_ws/src/30-localization-and-planning/fleet_messaging/dependencies

 install!

-    $ ./install_fleet_messaging_nomesh <wifi-iface> <ipaddr>
+    $ ./install_fleet_messaging <wifi-iface> <ipaddr>

 Now you are ready to make your Duckiebots talk to each other.